plotly/plotly.github.io/_posts/financial/2017-03-08-Candlestick-Chart.md

       img: "![Type directly title](../static/images/candlestick-chart/candlestick-title-direct.png)"
     - copy: "Use the 'Traces' section under the 'Style' menu to change the properties of the trace such as the colorscale, lighting effects and its position, and hoverinfo."
       img: "![Trace Properties](../static/images/candlestick-chart/candlestick-properties.png)"
-    - copy: "To change the color of the traces, click on the color palette next to the attributes 'Cline Color' and 'Fill Color' under the properties 'Increasing Trace Styles'."
+    - copy: "To change the color of the traces, click on the color palette next to the attributes 'Line Color' and 'Fill Color' under the properties 'Increasing Trace Styles'."
       img: "![Color main](../static/images/candlestick-chart/candlestick-color.png)"
-    - copy: "To change the axes tile, go to the 'Axes' section under the 'Style' menu and type the title text within the textbox provided under the 'Title' property for each axis."
+    - copy: "To change the axes titles, go to the 'Axes' section under the 'Style' menu and type the title text within the textbox provided under the 'Title' property for each axis."
       img: "![Axes title](../static/images/candlestick-chart/candlestick-axes.png)"

  - title: Save and Share
    sub-steps:
-    - copy: "To save the plot click the 'Save' button on the left-hand side.
+    - copy: "To save the plot, click the 'Save' button on the left-hand side.
 A save modal will appear, as seen below, where you can specify the filenames and privacy settings for your plot and data grid."
       img: "![Save main](../static/images/candlestick-chart/candlestick-save-main.png)"
     - copy: "For more information on privacy settings and how sharing works, visit Plotly's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."
 ---